AckerlyXu/heima/articles/traffic-manager/traffic-manager-nested-profiles.md

 Now, suppose you wish to test an update to your service before rolling it out more widely.
 You want to use the 'weighted' traffic-routing method to direct a small percentage of traffic to your test deployment.
 You set up the test deployment alongside the existing production deployment in China North.

 You cannot combine both 'Weighted' and 'Performance traffic-routing in a single profile.
-To support this scenario, you create a Traffic Manager profile using the two China East site 1 endpoints and the 'Weighted' traffic-routing method.
+To support this scenario, you create a Traffic Manager profile using the two China East endpoints and the 'Weighted' traffic-routing method.
 Next, you add this 'child' profile as an endpoint to the 'parent' profile.
 The parent profile still uses the Performance traffic-routing method and contains the other global deployments as endpoints.

 The following diagram illustrates this example:

 ![Nested Traffic Manager profiles][2]

 In this configuration, traffic directed via the parent profile distributes traffic across regions normally.
-Within China East site 1, the nested profile distributes traffic to the production and test endpoints according to the weights assigned.
+Within China East, the nested profile distributes traffic to the production and test endpoints according to the weights assigned.

 When the parent profile uses the 'Performance' traffic-routing method, each endpoint must be assigned a location.
 The location is assigned when you configure the endpoint.
 Choose the Azure region closest to your deployment.
 The Azure regions are the location values supported by the Internet Latency Table.
 For more information, see [Traffic Manager 'Performance' traffic-routing method](traffic-manager-routing-methods.md#performance).